OdysseasKr/UltimateSpotifySearch/README.md

 # Ultimate Spotify Search ![logo](https://raw.githubusercontent.com/OdysseasKr/UltimateSpotifySearch-Chrome/master/icons/icon64.png)

+_This extension is no longer maintained, feel free to contribute yourself_

 Repository for the Ultimate Spotify Search add-on for Firefox, Chrome and Opera

 - Simplifies search on Spotify.